anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 and the UDP payload into the Contents field and sends the packet to the Registrar from a fixed source UDP port.
-When the Registrar sends packets for the Pledge, it MUST return the Header field unchanged, so that the join proxy can decode the Header to reconstruct the Pledge's link-local IP address, interace and UDP (destination) port for the return UDP packet.
+When the Registrar sends packets for the Pledge, it MUST return the Header field unchanged, so that the join proxy can decode the Header to reconstruct the Pledge's link-local IP address, interface and UDP (destination) port for the return UDP packet.
 {{fig-stateless}} shows this per-packet mapping on the join proxy for a DTLS session.